 Our system of quality management (SoQM) is evaluated and tested annually by our compliance function in order to ensure its adequacy and operating effectiveness.
 The results of this work are reported to the leadership.
 In addition to our own monitoring procedures, the PwC Network has an independent quality inspection program which involves tests and evaluations of our SoQM and inspections of a selection of our completed engagements.
 The results of these procedures are communicated to all engagement leaders and function leaders and provide an important contribution to strengthening or confirming the adequacy and operating effectiveness of PwC Norway's SoQM.

-Statement on the effectiveness of our internal control system

-Our network has established a framework for quality management which integrates quality management into business processes and is supported by a series of underlying systems.
-The Board and the management team confirm that we have an appropriate and effective quality control system.
+processes and is supported by a series

+of underlying systems.
+The Board and the

+management team confirm that we have an appropriate and effective quality control system.

 Ethics, independence and objectivity